Mean-field Variational Inference via Wasserstein Gradient Flow

-Its proof is left to Appendix~\ref{app:proof_thm: implicit_WGF_conv}, which utilizes Lemma~\ref{Lem:stong_conx_generalized} to derive a contraction with an explicit contraction factor.
+Its proof is left to Appendix~\ref{app:proof_thm: implicit_WGF_conv}, which utilizes a key Lemma~\ref{Lem:stong_conx_generalized} to derive a contraction with an explicit contraction factor.

 \begin{theorem} Let $\m F:\, \ms P_2^r(\mb R^d)\to (-\infty,\infty]$ be $\lambda$-convex along generalized geodesics.
 Then for any $\mu$, $\pi\in \ms P_2^r(\mb R^d)$,

 where